dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 On an iPhone you need to drag an item out of a supported application, such as Files or Photos, and then drag the item to the drop target in your application.
 On an iPad, dragging items between applications can be achieved with apps in Split View.

-The following example shows an event handler for the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop?displayProperty=nameWithType> event that process an item that's been dragged from a *source* application to your *destination* application:
+The following example shows an event handler for the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop?displayProperty=nameWithType> event that processes an item that's been dragged from a *source* application to your .NET MAUI *destination* application:

 ```csharp
 #if IOS || MACCATALYST